-Applicants to the Master of Arts Degree in Special Education-General Curriculum must meet the General Admissions Requirements of the University as published in this Catalog.
+Applicants to the Master of Arts Degree in Special Education General Curriculum must meet the General Admissions Requirements of the University as published in this Catalog with a GPA of 3.0 to begin any certification program.

-In addition to the General Degree Requirements as published in this Catalog and those specified by the School of Education, students pursuing the Master of Arts Degree in Special Education-General Curriculum must complete the following course requirements:
+In addition to the General Degree Requirements as published in this Catalog and those specified by the School of Education, students pursuing the Master of Arts Degree in Special Education General Curriculum must complete the following course requirements:

-I. Core Courses: 30 Credits
+IX.
+Core Courses: 30 Credits